Jira Software Cloud edition Airdrop

 Project import

-To import a Jira project, navigate to Settings > Imports then select Start Import or Import.
+To import a Jira project, navigate to Settings > Integrations > Airdrops then select *Start Airdrop or *Airdrop.
 From there, create a new connection to a Jira site or use an existing connection if you already have one.
 Once the connection is established, select the project you wish to import.
 At this point you are prompted to configure how to import the Jira project.

 Setting up the import recipe

-A Jira project import is highly configurable, and the configurations for a specific project import is referred to as the recipe.
+A Jira project import is highly configurable, and the configurations for a specific project import are referred to as the recipe.
 Here are some guidelines on what to expect:

 • What type of work to create in DevRev?